About The Washington Ballet

 To provide the highest caliber of dance training

 Co-founded in 1944 by the late Mary Day and Lisa Gardiner, The Washington School of Ballet (TWSB) is recognized nationally and internationally for its classical training and dedication to excellence in dance and dance education.
-The school trains more than 900 students each year at its Northwest Campus studios on Wisconsin Avenue and an additional 350 students at its Southeast Campus housed at The Town Hall Education, Arts and Recreation Center (THEARC) also known as TWSB SE.
-The Joseph C. Coleman Studios at Cathedral Commons serves as an additional NW campus.
+The school trains more than 900 students each year at its Northwest Campus studios on Wisconsin Avenue, 350 students at its Southeast Campus housed at The Town Hall Education, Arts and Recreation Center (THEARC) also known as TWSB SE, and an additional 1600 students through it’s Open Classes for Adults.

 To serve and involve the entire community